 Most of our clients chose to have their fees for probate work calculated on the basis of hourly rates.
 Our rates compare well with firms of comparable quality.
 For our clients this will often work out to be the most economical option but it does carry a risk that complications will cause initial estimates to be exceeded.
 Some clients prefer the re-assurance of a fixed fee and we're happy to offer a fixed fee basis for probate work if that suits the client best.

 Sometimes issues are not limited to dealing with probate because for example disputes arise or there may be special aspects such as a foreign element.
 We will always discuss and confirm with our client what each charging option involves to allow real choice.
 We are happy to discuss a reduced percentage basis for estates with a value in excess of £5 million.
-Often the Russell-Cooke Trust Company acts as an executor without any additional charge.

 Comparing probate charges